stevegrunwell/building-for-php-cli/slides.md

 Note:

-With many of those fundamentals out of the way, we can start looking at some of the available libraries and frameworks to make writing PHP for the CLI way nicer
+With the fundamentals out of the way, we can start looking at some of the available libraries and frameworks to make writing PHP for the CLI way nicer

 ----